302.) Psalms 42 and 43

 “Five Sisters” by Paula DiLeo

 3Now Zelophehad son of Hepher son of Gilead son of Machir son of Manasseh had no sons, but only daughters; and these are the names of his daughters: Mahlah, Noah, Hoglah, Milcah, and Tirzah.
 4They came before the priest Eleazar and Joshua son of Nun and the leaders, and said, “The Lord commanded Moses to give us an inheritance along with our male kin.”
 So according to the commandment of the Lord he gave them an inheritance among the kinsmen of their father.
 5Thus there fell to Manasseh ten portions, besides the land of Gilead and Bashan, which is on the other side of the Jordan, 6because the daughters of Manasseh received an inheritance along with his sons.
-The land of Gilead was allotted to the rest of the Manassites.

 7The territory of Manasseh reached from Asher to Michmethath, which is east of Shechem;